gypsydave5/todo-mvp/README.md

 done with another data store and browser cookies.

-I was definitely in two minds as to whether an implementation should support user sessions, but in the end concluded that it would digress from the core of the project.
-I may think differently in the future.
+I was definitely in two minds as to whether an implementation should support user sessions, but in the end concluded that it would distract from the core of the project.
+I may feel differently about this in the future.

 #### The same API